What is radon?

 As a gas, radon seeps through tiny cracks that you might not even see and can even penetrate concrete directly.
-It can get into finished or unfinished basements, and into new homes as well as old.
+It can get into finished or unfinished basements and new homes as well as old ones.
 You won’t know if it’s in your home unless you do a radon test with Radon Eliminator.

 The builder says my new home is radon-resistant, so I can’t have radon, right?

 Even if you have purchased a home with Radon Resistant New Construction, unless you, the builder, or a home inspector tested your new home for radon, that’s not necessarily so.
 Although the name Radon Resistant New Construction implies that the home resists radon, RRNC simply is the installation of radon system pipes without a radon mitigation fan.
 Without the fan, the home is “radon system ready” but not resistant to radon entry, you need a fan installed by a professional to pump the radon gas from underneath your house out.

 Is there really any proof that radon causes lung cancer?